oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_ai_vision_model_actions_module.rst

                                     </td>
                 <td>on success</td>
                 <td>
-                                            <div>Set to true when experimenting with a new model type or dataset so model training is quick, with a predefined low number of passes through the training data.</div>
+                                            <div>Set to true when experimenting with a new model type or dataset, so model training is quick, with a predefined low number of passes through the training data.</div>
                                         <br/>
                                                                 <div style="font-size: smaller"><b>Sample:</b></div>
                                                 <div style="font-size: smaller; color: blue; word-wrap: break-word; word-break: break-all;">True</div>